openforis/sepal-doc/docs/source/cookbook/classification.rst

 Modify existing points
 ^^^^^^^^^^^^^^^^^^^^^^

-To modify existing points, select the :btn:`<fas fa-map-marker>` to open the point editing interface and follow the following steps:
+To modify existing points, select the :btn:`<fa-solid fa-map-marker>` to open the point editing interface and follow the following steps:

 1.   **Select a point**: To select a point, click on an existing marker.
 It will appear bolder than the others.
 If it's not already the case, the class selection panel will appear in the upper-right of the window.
-2.   **Change the class value**: The point class will be selected in the editing menu with a :icon:`fas fa-check`.
+2.   **Change the class value**: The point class will be selected in the editing menu with a :icon:`fa-solid fa-check`.
 Select any other class value to change it.

 Check the validity
 ^^^^^^^^^^^^^^^^^^